pythonian23/PnW_Recruiter/README.md

 - It may be in plain text or in HTML format.
 - You may need to do some testing to see which parts of HTML work.
 Some things, such as background images, seem to not work.
 - *It seems that the server cannot process unicode or HTML entities very well (or it could be that I'm doing something wrong).
 Do not use these in the file, or your message will be cut off in the middle.*
-- I am planning to add a feature to replace certain parts with the name of the send target.
+- I am planning to add a feature to replace certain keywords with the name of the send target.
 It may or may not be implemented in the future.